Marie-Ange Lukiana Mufwankolo

-Marie-Ange Lukiana Mufwankolo, born Mufwankolo, is a politician from the Democratic Republic of Congo.
-She is the Minister of Gender, Women and Children in the Government Muzito II and also in the government of Muzito III since 11 September 2011.
+Marie-Ange Lukiana Mufwankolo, born Mufwankolo, is an elected member of the National Assembly of the Democratic Republic of Congo who has also been a member of the Senate (Democratic Republic of the Congo) for Kinshasa.
+Previously, she was Minister of Gender, Women and Children in the governments of Adolphe Muzito and Minister of Labor and Social Welfare under Laurent-Desire Kabila and Gizenga Government.

 Biography

-A graduate of the Graduate Institute of Development Studies in Geneva, she is primarily involved in civil society activities for the cause of women.
-Married to Mr. Lukiana, a university professor, she became deputy general secretary of the People's Party for Reconstruction and Development (PPRD) after having been Minister of Labor and Social Welfare of the Laurent-Desire Kabila government from 2000 to 2001.
-She then became senator and vice-president of the PPRD.
-She later became Minister of Labor and Social Welfare of the Gizenga Government.
-She is currently Minister of Gender and Family of the Muzito I government.
+A graduate of the Graduate Institute of Development Studies in Geneva, Mufwankolo entered public service in 1987 as a staffer of the Democratic Republic of the Congo's (DRC) Ministry of Labor.
+In parallel, she remained active in DRC feminist circles, including as founder of the Union nationale des femmes.
+She has also been the deputy general secretary of the People's Party for Reconstruction and Development (PPRD).
 She was part of the parliamentary fact-finding committee that investigated the systematic expulsions of Congolese from Republic of Congo Brazzaville, from the Democratic Republic of Congo.